velmurugan-balasubramanian/framework-doc/src/vue/README.md

 </html>
 ```

-Like in the vanillaJS application, you can include the `fresh_client.js` direclty in the `public/index.html`.
+Like in the vanillaJS application, you can include the `fresh_client.js` directly in the `public/index.html`.

 ```html
 <!DOCTYPE html>